gyselax/gyselalibxx/docs/mathematical_and_physical_conventions.md

 G = J^{T}J.
 ```

-The Jacobian of a curvilinear coordinate transformation can be used to relate the components of a vector expressed in the Cartesian bases $`\{e_i\}`$ to the components of the vector expressed in the contravariant bases $`\{b_i\}`$ associated with the curvilinear coordinate system.
+The Jacobian of a curvilinear coordinate transformation can be used to relate the components of a vector expressed in the Cartesian basis $`\{e_i\}`$ to the components of the vector expressed in the contravariant basis $`\{b_i\}`$ associated with the curvilinear coordinate system.
 More precisely, let us write a vector $`A`$ as

 ```math
 A = A^i_\text{c} e_i = A^i b_i,
 ```

-Where the "c" subscript indicates that the considered components is computed in the Cartesian bases.
+Where the "c" subscript indicates that the considered components is computed in the Cartesian basis.
 It can be shown using the chain rule that the following equality holds

 ```math
 A^i_\text{c} = J\left.^{i}_{\;j}\right.
 A^j.
 ```

-Note that relating the components of the vector $`A`$ expressed in the covariant bases is less straightforward as this involves the metric tensor, i.e.
+Note that relating the components of the vector $`A`$ expressed in the covariant basis is less straightforward as this involves the metric tensor, i.e.

 ```math
 A^i_\text{c} = J\left.^{i}_{\;j}\right. g^{jk}A_k.